-While some schools offer certificate programs solely in arboriculture, some include the topic in a broader horticulture program.
 Depending on the range of courses, certificate programs can take as little as six months and as long as two years to complete.
 Students without practical experience might be required to take extra courses.
 Many classes require hands-on work, and programs might include internships.
-Some schools offer courses in the evenings and on weekends, and applicants usually only need a high school diploma to enroll.
+Some schools offer courses in the evenings and on weekends.

 Courses typically include fundamentals in arboriculture, teaching students how to classify specific trees, as well as identify signs of disease and decay.
 Classes cover topics in:

 - Climbing safety and practices

 Some programs offer credit for experience whether the student participates in a paid job or volunteer work.
 Most programs include small business classes for those planning on running a business.

 Courses prepare students for a variety of tasks, such as how to select and preserve trees on construction sites and provide disease control and prevention in public parks.
 Some classes at the associate's level include field studies, teaching students climbing safety skills and how to use industry equipment.
 Some other course topics include: